 My mother called me Nettie.
 My last names have changed often for strange reasons that really don't matter now, it was just a reflection of the impermanence of life and what was happening in our lives.

 Danette Dacey was what they called me when I was in trouble.
 My mom once said "I always thought you'd go by some cool hippy name like D.D."
 I think I was about 10 and that sounded funny to me.
 I remember saying "But you only call me Nettie".

-DeDe Rockwell sounds like some character in a French movie to me, she is graceful and dependable.
-I think perhaps this is my best version of me this DeDe Rockwell person is the strong, courageous, generous and capable person who has it all under control and always chooses the best next step.
+DeDe Rockwell sounds like some character in a French movie to me, she is graceful and dependable, strong, tenacious and constant.
+I think perhaps this is my best version of me this DD Rockwell person is the strong, courageous, generous and capable person who has it all under control and always chooses the best next step.

 Danette Dacey Rockwell

 Dee Dee Rockwell

 Names are so important because they are closely tied to our identities.
 Sometimes it's a good idea to try on a new identity for a while and it never hurts to change your game.
 It's very confusing though and people really don't love change do they?

 I will answer to any of these names, I am all of them and more.
 I will call you the name that you prefer in return. .........
 Just don't call me "Late for Dinner" :-)